MRT-Map/worldedit-school/src/1-basics/9-undo-redo.md

 Note that there is usually a limit on the number of operations that you can undo or redo.

 <div class="warning">

-    Be careful not to acxidentally undo operations in another place that you wouldn't notice immediately!
+Be careful not to accidentally undo operations in another place that you wouldn't notice immediately!
 Clear your history with `//clearhistory` if needed.
 </div>